noiseprotocol/noise_spec/noise.md

  `HandshakeState.Initialize()` must uniquely identify a single handshake pattern for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
-This is because the pattern specifies the role of all `cipherstate` calls within a handshake.
-If the same secret key was used in different protocol executions with the same handshake name but a different sequence of `cipherstate` calls then bad interactions could occur between the executions.
+This is because the pattern specifies the role of all cryptographic operations within a handshake.
+If the same secret key was used in different protocol executions with the same handshake name but a different sequence of cryptographic operations then bad interactions could occur between the executions.

+ * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting his public keys to invalid values causes DH outputs of zero).
+If a higher-level protocol wants a "channel binding" for the underlying Noise session it should use a value that identifies the remote party (like their static public key) or that is guaranteed unique to this session (like the local party's ephemeral public key).

 10. Rationale
 =============